Driving and glaucoma

 - More information about driving can be found in a film showing how glaucoma can impact on sight whilst driving.

-- Our Driving and Glaucoma leaflet is currently being updated and will be available from November 2016.
+- Our Driving and Glaucoma leaflet is now available, click here

 The following information is applicable to the UK only, other countries may have different regulations and it is important to check with the authority concerned.